For her fellowship pictured above, History major Kayla Ratliff studied homosexuality in 19th-century Japan. Photo by Sreang Hok.

 “Objectivity and Epistemic Commitment: Polanyi’s Critique of Reductionism.”
 Student: Aydin Jang (Philosophy Department).
 Mentor: Arizoo Islami.

-“Korean American Cinema (1990s – Present): Confronting History and Myths in the Diaspora.”
+“Korean American Cinema (the 1990s – Present): Confronting History and Myths in the Diaspora.”
 Student: B. Kim (School of Cinema).
 Mentor: Scott Boswell.

 “Attainability of Official CSU Intended Outcomes: A Student Experience-Based Study.”
 Student: Ysenia Martinez (School of Design).
 Mentor: Tara Lockhart.